Shutter House: Site and Context

-West Chelsea is primarily a low-rise neighborhood, with old industrial style buildings juxtaposed with new developments.
-The neighborhood is known for its industrial past, and thriving art gallery district.
 The Shutter House is located on a narrow lot on West 19th Street, between 10th and 11th Avenues.
-It is located between Frank Gehry's IAC building to the west, and the Annabelle Serdof apartments to the east.
+It is located between Frank Gehry's IAC building to the west, and the Annabelle Selldorf apartments to the east.

-When the High Line was repurposed as a park, much of West Chelsea and the Meatpacking District were re-zoned to create the Special West Chelsea District.
-This new district was created in hopes to encourage economic and residential growth.
-The re-zoning was proposed in 2005, the same year Shigeru Ban was commissioned by art gallery owner, Klemens Gasser, for the project.

 Community District 4 was re-zoned, from West 30th Street to West 16th Street, between 10th and 11th Avenues.
 The re-zoning and creation of the Special West Chelsea District encouraged architects to design buildings that engaged and interacted with the new linear High Line pedestrian park.
 Adjacent developments to the High Line benefited from the creation of the High Line Transfer Corridor, or HLTC, which is intended to preserve light and air around the High Line.
 The HLTC transfers development rights from the air space around the High Line to designated receiving properties within the Special West Chelsea District.
 This program allowed developers of selected sites to increase the floor area ratio, or FAR.
 The Shutter House directly benefited from this program, which influenced the client and architect to rebuild, rather than renovate on the site.
 The Shutter House is located in an area that was re-zoned to a C6-2 zoning, which increased the floor area ratio from 5.0 to a floor area ratio of 6.0.